Working with Scenarios

 Example:

 After customizing your CSS, click "Save" to store it.
-Your saved styles will appear in the project tab:
+Your saved styles will appear in the CSS list in the Styles tab:

 Application to an element